Christy Clark: Premier of British Columbia (2011–2017)

 Clark was sworn in as premier of British Columbia on March 14, 2011, and unveiled a new smaller cabinet on the same day.
 At the time of her swearing in, she did not hold a seat in the legislature.
-Clark ran in former Premier Gordon Campbell's riding of Vancouver-Point Grey and defeated NDP candidate David Eby by 595 votes.
+Clark ran in former Premier Gordon Campbell's riding of Vancouver-Point Grey and defeated NDP candidate (and future Premier) David Eby by 595 votes.
 Her win marked the first time that a governing party won a by-election in 30 years.

 After Clark became premier, the Liberal Party saw a bounce in support and lead in opinion polls, after falling behind the Official Opposition NDP under Campbell.
 However, the increase in support was short lived and within months the party had fallen behind the NDP once again.
 Several polls eventually showed a statistical tie between the Liberals and the minor Conservative Party, with support for each party in the low twenties, while support for the NDP was in the high 40s.
 Internal problems within the Conservative Party towards the end of 2012 saw the party bleed support to the Liberals.

 In the summer of 2012, several high-profile caucus members, including the Ministers of Education and Finance, announced they wouldn't seek re-election.
 Though Premier Clark suggested she "expected" the resignations, the news shook her government.
 The Quick Wins ethnic outreach scandal, where the Liberals used government resources as part of their partisan ethnic outreach activities, generated public outcry.

 During her premiership, she was accused of conflict of interest by MLA and former BC Liberal cabinet minister John van Dongen in relation to the sale of BC Rail during her service as a cabinet minister in the Campbell government.
 In April 2013, BC's Conflict of Interest Commissioner released a decision that Clark had been in neither a real nor apparent conflict of interest.

 In June 2022 the Cullen Commission of Inquiry into Money Laundering in British Columbia final report stated: "In 2015... the premier learned that casinos conducted and managed by a Crown corporation and regulated by government were reporting transactions involving enormous quantities of cash as suspicious.
 Despite receiving this information, Ms. Clark failed to determine whether these funds were being accepted by the casinos (and in turn contributing to the revenue of the Province) and failed to ensure such funds were not accepted."